EllaVankirk/liftoff-assignments/P2-Project_Outline/README.md

 ### Overview
 A habit tracker that will allow you to add elements to a calendar to keep track of your habits and activities.
 It can also provide an average as to how frequently you do everything.
 ### Features
-User Login, Add/Edit/Delete habits, Search/View(by name/color/all) habits.
+User Login, Database, Add/Edit/Delete habits, Search/View(by name/color/all) habits.
 ### Technologies
 C#, ASP.Net, JavaScript, SQL.
 (Bootstrap?)
 ### What I'll Have to Learn